aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/eating/birkat-hamazon/harahaman.html.md

 <body>
 Title: הרחמן | Haraḥaman, Prayer to the merciful One for the Shmita Year, R"H seder additions, and other liturgical tweaks by Rabbi David Seidenberg (neohasid.org)<br />
 Primary contributor: david.seidenberg<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=9418">http://opensiddur.org/?p=9418</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=9418">http://opensiddur.org/?p=9418</a>
 <p />
 <hr />